sbourdelin/linux/Documentation/media/uapi/v4l/vidioc-decoder-cmd.rst

 	``V4L2_DEC_CMD_RESUME`` for that.
 This command has one flag:
 	``V4L2_DEC_CMD_START_MUTE_AUDIO``.
 If set, then audio will be muted when playing back at a non-standard speed.

+	For stateful mem2mem decoders, the command may be also used to restart the decoder in case of an implicit stop initiated by the decoder itself, without the ``V4L2_DEC_CMD_STOP`` being called explicitly.
+	No flags or other arguments are accepted in case of mem2mem decoders.
+	See :ref:`decoder` for more details.
     * - ``V4L2_DEC_CMD_STOP``
       - 1
       - Stop the decoder.
 When the decoder is already stopped, this command does nothing.
 This command has two flags: if ``V4L2_DEC_CMD_STOP_TO_BLACK`` is set, then the decoder will set the picture to black after it stopped decoding.
+Otherwise the last image will repeat.
+If ``V4L2_DEC_CMD_STOP_IMMEDIATELY`` is set, then the decoder stops immediately (ignoring the ``pts`` value), otherwise it will keep decoding until timestamp >= pts or until the last of the pending data from its internal buffers was decoded.

-Otherwise the last image will repeat. mem2mem decoders will stop producing new frames altogether.
-They will send a ``V4L2_EVENT_EOS`` event when the last frame has been decoded and all frames are ready to be dequeued and will set the ``V4L2_BUF_FLAG_LAST`` buffer flag on the last buffer of the capture queue to indicate there will be no new buffers produced to dequeue.
+	A stateful mem2mem decoder will proceed with decoding the source buffers pending before the command is issued and then stop producing new frames.
+It will send a ``V4L2_EVENT_EOS`` event when the last frame has been decoded and all frames are ready to be dequeued and will set the ``V4L2_BUF_FLAG_LAST`` buffer flag on the last buffer of the capture queue to indicate there will be no new buffers produced to dequeue.
 This buffer may be empty, indicated by the driver setting the ``bytesused`` field to 0.
-Once the ``V4L2_BUF_FLAG_LAST`` flag was set, the :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE`` error code.
-If ``V4L2_DEC_CMD_STOP_IMMEDIATELY`` is set, then the decoder stops immediately (ignoring the ``pts`` value), otherwise it will keep decoding until timestamp >= pts or until the last of the pending data from its internal buffers was decoded.
+Once the buffer with the ``V4L2_BUF_FLAG_LAST`` flag set was dequeued, the :ref:`VIDIOC_DQBUF
+	<VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE``
+	error code.
+No flags or other arguments are accepted in case of mem2mem decoders.
+See :ref:`decoder` for more details.
     * - ``V4L2_DEC_CMD_PAUSE``
       - 2
       - Pause the decoder.
 When the decoder has not been started yet, the